srahalh/shop/README.md

 Run linter config to watch the error in the code.

-## Other information
+## Mock Server

-This code its using [fakestoreapi](https://fakestoreapi.com/) Instead of the one mentioned in the test document.
+This code its using mock server Instead of the API mentioned in the test document.
 This is because the endpoints are down.

-This means that some functionality will not be as expected.
+# Description

+- This a mockServer to serve JSON of products to the shop app.
+- The server by default on port 3001
+- Also you can add more endpoints and complete de products.json

+## Available Scripts

+In the project directory, you can run:

+### `npm start:mockServer`

+Run the app.

+### `npm dev:mockServer`

+Runs the app in the development mode.